 d) Account holders must not allow another person to use their IT account and password.
 Similarly, an account holder must not attempt to initiate or operate a computer session by using another person's account and password, or by any other means.

 e) Any person connecting a personally owned computing or communications device to the University network must take reasonable steps to ensure it does not provide a threat to University IT facilities and services.

 All University IT account holders must:

-a) Report any security weakness or threat to University IT facilities that they suspect or observe to the ITS Helpdesk immediately on 8303 3000.
+a) Report any security weakness or threat to University IT facilities that they suspect or observe to the Technology Service Desk immediately on 8303 3000.

-b) Report any known or suspected breaches of the IT Acceptable Use and Security Policy and its associated Procedures to the ITS Helpdesk as soon as possible.
-If the breach is particularly sensitive or serious, they may choose to report the breach directly to the Network Operations and Information Security Team by emailing email@example.com
+b) Report any known or suspected breaches of the IT Acceptable Use and Security Policy and its associated Procedures to the Technology Service Desk as soon as possible.
+If the breach is particularly sensitive or serious, they may choose to report the breach directly to the IT Risk Management Team by emailing email@example.com

-c) Report lost, stolen or damaged computers or other IT equipment to the ITS Helpdesk as soon as possible.
-The loss or damage should also be reported to Prudential Services on 8303 4539 as an adverse event for insurance purposes.
+c) Report lost, stolen or damaged computers or other IT equipment to the Technology Service Desk as soon as possible.
+The loss or damage should also be reported to Legal and Risk on 8303 4539 as an adverse event for insurance purposes.

-Responsibility: ITS, Marketing & Strategic Communications, Heads of School and Branch Heads
+Responsibility: TS, Marketing & Strategic Communications, Executive Managers, Heads of School and Branch Heads

 b) The logs are routinely monitored to assist in the detection of breaches of these Procedures and the IT Acceptable Use and Security Policy.